History of the American Broadcasting Company: Current state (2010–present)

 In the 2019–20 season, ABC began showing the comedy series Mixed-ish (a spin off of Black-ish) and the drama series Stumptown and For Life; the 2019–20 season served as the final season for Fresh Off the Boat, How to Get Away with Murder, Agents of S.H.I.E.L.D., and Modern Family, all of which had been airing for at least six seasons.
-Shortly after the February 2020 sweeps period, production of most of the network's programming was temporarily suspended as a result of the COVID-19 pandemic; as a result, Stumptown (which was initially renewed for a second season) was canceled after a single season due to production delays.
+Shortly after the February 2020 sweeps period, production of most of ABC's programming was temporarily suspended as a result of the COVID-19 pandemic; as a result, Stumptown (which was initially renewed for a second season) was canceled after a single season due to production delays.